ipfs/ipfs-blog/src/_blog/ipfs-check.md

   - dht
 ---

-## 🎉 Improved debugging with IPFS Check
+## 🎉 Improved retrievability debugging with IPFS Check

 The [Shipyard team](https://www.ipshipyard.com/) is thrilled to share an overhauled version of [IPFS Check](https://check.ipfs.network), an improved debugging tool for [IPFS Mainnet](https://docs.ipfs.tech/concepts/glossary/#ipfs-mainnet), that is both simpler to use, and more powerful.